Rimsha/New Delhi

 (When a lawyer was born Satan said, “I have become a father today”)

-During the COVID lockdown he studied the writings of about a hundred legal luminaries, dabbled in his love for Urdu poetry, and most importantly authored 'Law, Humour, and Urdu Poetry' that showcases his work as a advocate."
+During the COVID lockdown he studied the writings of about a hundred legal luminaries, dabbled in his love for Urdu poetry, and most importantly authored 'Law, Humour, and Urdu Poetry' that showcases his work as an advocate."

 A member of the Delhi High Bar Association, Supreme Court Bar Association, and International Bar Association, London, throughout his distinguished career, Advocate Maqbool has indeed touched the pinnacle of glory in his profession.

-ALSO READHyderabad's Afsar Jahan helps women who are clueless about their rights
+ALSO READ: Hyderabad's Afsar Jahan helps women who are clueless about their rights

 Starting as a law student in Delhi to establishing his boutique law firm in Noida, UP, his story reflects personal achievement and the profound impact of legal advocacy in shaping societies.